Graduate Certificate in Healthcare Analytics

 The Graduate Certificate in Healthcare Analytics prepares professionals who need to handle the growing demands in analyzing digital healthcare information.
 This certificate program provides students with essential predicting, visualizing, and evaluating strategies that can improve the quality and safety of healthcare.

-The courses in this certificate program require a working knowledge of SQL.
-Students must demonstrate adequate proficiency in this area or take SEIS 630 as a prerequisite before enrolling in these courses.
+The courses in this certificate program require a working knowledge of programming and SQL.
+Students must demonstrate adequate proficiency in programming (or take SEIS 601 Foundations of Software Development - Java or SEIS 603 Foundations of Software Development - Python) and SQL (or take SEIS 630 Database Management Systems and Design) before enrolling.

 To complete the Graduate Certificate in Healthcare Analytics, the student must complete four graduate courses (12 graduate semester credits) with at a GPA of 2.7 or better.